 Thursday 8am to Noon

 The Coder Games are ClueCon’s version of a hackathon with a few surprises thrown in.
 We invite our attendees to participate in several fun challenges for people of all technical skills.
 The Coder Games are a great way to meet people in a relaxed environment: try your hand at building popsicle stick contraptions or dig into some API’s!

 Yes, anyone who is attending ClueCon can sign up for the Coder Games.

 We encourage all forms of participation!
-Feel free to sit in the conference room and observe, assist, eat a snack, or get some work done.
+Feel free to park in the Coder Games virtual room and observe, assist, eat a snack, or get some work done.
 We also have a few demo events which are always fun to watch.

 We encourage everyone to participate in the Coder Games and do not have an official registration: just hop in and participate!
 You can either speak with a team leader for help, or follow the written instructions on the table.
 When you submit a challenge to the judges you are officially eligible to win a prize.
 However, when you register for ClueCon, it is helpful to check whether or not you will be attending the Coder Games so that we can better plan for the event.